AnTheMaker/GoodBots/README.md

     ├── googlebot.ips
     │   IP-Addesses used by the Google Crawler
     │
+    ├── pingdombot.ips
+    │   IP-Addesses used by the Pingdom Bot
+    │
     ├── rssapi.ips
     │   IP-Addesses used by the RSSAPI.net Feed parser │